mgutz/dat/README.md

 ```

 The results suggests that local interpolation is both faster and does less
 allocations.
-Interpolation comes with a cost of more bytes used as it has
+Interpolation comes with a cost of more bytes used as it has to
-to inspect the args and splice them into the statement.
+inspect the args and splice them into the statement.

-database/sql when presented with arguments prepares a
+database/sql when presented with arguments prepares a statement on the
-statement on the connection by sending it to the database then using the
+connection by sending it to the database then using the prepared statement on
-prepared statement on the same connection to execute the query.
+the same connection to execute the query.
+Keep in mind, these benchmarks are
-Keep in mind, these benchmarks are local so network latency is not a factor
-which would favor interpolation even more.
+local so network latency is not a factor which would favor interpolation even
+more.

-### Interpolation and Transactions
+#### Interpolation and Transactions

-This benchmark compares the performance of interpolation within a transaction on
+This benchmark compares the performance of interpolation within a transaction
-"level playing field" with database/sql.
-As mentioned in a previous
+on "level playing field" with database/sql.
+As mentioned in a previous section,
-section, prepared statements MUST be prepared and executed on the same
+prepared statements MUST be prepared and executed on the same connection to
-connection to utilize them.
+utilize them.

+2, 4, 8 are number of arguments

 ```
-BenchmarkTransactedDat2    10000  111959   ns/op  832   B/op  21  allocs/op
+BenchmarkTransactedDat2    10000        112358 ns/op         624 B/op         18 allocs/op
-BenchmarkTransactedSql2    10000  173137   ns/op  881   B/op  30  allocs/op
+BenchmarkTransactedSql2    10000        173155 ns/op         881 B/op         30 allocs/op
-BenchmarkTransactedSqx2    10000  175342   ns/op  881   B/op  30  allocs/op

-BenchmarkTransactedDat4    10000  115383   ns/op  1232  B/op  26  allocs/op
+BenchmarkTransactedDat4    10000        116873 ns/op         800 B/op         21 allocs/op
-BenchmarkTransactedSql4    10000  182626   ns/op  978   B/op  35  allocs/op
+BenchmarkTransactedSql4    10000        183447 ns/op         977 B/op         35 allocs/op
-BenchmarkTransactedSqx4    10000  181641   ns/op  978   B/op  35  allocs/op

-BenchmarkTransactedDat8    10000  145419   ns/op  1480  B/op  33  allocs/op
+BenchmarkTransactedDat8    10000        146121 ns/op         904 B/op         27 allocs/op
-BenchmarkTransactedSql8    10000  221476   ns/op  1194  B/op  44  allocs/op
+BenchmarkTransactedSql8     5000        220571 ns/op        1194 B/op         44 allocs/op
-BenchmarkTransactedSqx8    10000  222460   ns/op  1194  B/op  44  allocs/op
 ```

 The logic is something like this